 But he said the man forced his way in and hit the gas.
 Pottinger said he was holding on to the man's hands as he tried to stab him.

-Eventually, the man worked his way to the front cab of the train.
-The commissioner said the suspect pounded on the cab's door, yelling "Police" -- apparently trying to get in by claiming he was a police officer.
+Eventually, the suspect worked his way to the front cab of the train.
+The commissioner said Gelman pounded on the cab's door, yelling "Police" -- apparently trying to get in, by claiming he was a police officer.
 He did not appear to know two transit police officers, later identified as Terrance Howell and Tamara Taylor, were inside the cab with the train's operator.

-Soon after, the officers -- with aid from off-duty New York police Detective Marcelo Razzo and an unnamed civilian nearby -- wrestled Gelman to the ground, police said.
+Soon after, the officers -- with aid from off-duty New York police Det.
+Marcelo Razzo and an unnamed civilian nearby -- wrestled Gelman to the ground.
 No one was hurt in that scuffle, during which a knife fell to the ground.

 Police also found Gelman had another, smaller, knife when they detained him.
 He also had what Kelly described as a "significant amount of money."
-Kelly said the suspect was mostly "incoherent" after being arrested, making a statement that "she had to die."
-The commissioner said he did not know who "she" referred to ex-girlfriend Yelena Bulchenko, her mother or someone else.
+Kelly said the suspect was mostly "incoherent" after being arrested, besides a statement that "she had to die."
+The commissioner said he did not know if "she" referred to ex-girlfriend Yelena Bulchenko, her mother or someone else.

 Kelly said Gelman had 10 previous arrests, mostly for drug charges and graffiti, plus one robbery charge.
 His most recent arrest was January 26, when he was accused of possessing crack cocaine.